 These easy sautéed mushrooms are so flavorful, so if you have any leftover they are great to use in other recipes.
-Try them in Vegan Mushroom Gravy, Vegetable Frittata or Cast Iron Pizza.
+Try them in Vegan Mushroom Gravy, Vegetable Frittata, Cast Iron Pizza or add them to some grain bowl recipes.
 These mushrooms are so tasty, so be sure not to let them go to waste!

 More recipes with mushrooms: